pytask-dev/pytask-latex/README.rst

     $ conda install pytask-latex

-You also need to have ``latexmk`` installed which determines the necessary number of compilation steps.
+You also need to have ``latexmk`` installed which determines the necessary number of compilation steps (`here <https://tex.stackexchange.com/a/249243/194826>`_ is an explanation for what latexmk achieves).
 To test whether it is installed, type the following on the command line

 .. code-block:: console